danwhitston/parse_log/README.md

 rspec
 ```

-All tests should pass.
-SimpleCov is enabled and the RSpec report should include test coverage.
+SimpleCov is enabled and running RSpec will generate a test coverage report in the coverage folder.
+All tests should pass, and the code has 100% coverage.
+Note however that SimpleCov is currently filtering out the `parse_log.rb` script in root.

 ### Feature testing

 Feature specs should interact with an application via its external interface.
 Since our interface is a Ruby script executed via command line, we call the script as a new process via `system ruby` and test the output to stdout or stderr.
-The log files are:

-* A tiny log file - [spec/fixtures/tiny.log](spec/fixtures/tiny.log) to exercise basic file access tests
-* A small log file - [spec/fixtures/small.log](spec/fixtures/small.log) producing output consistent with [spec/fixtures/small_summary.txt](spec/fixtures/small_summary.txt)
+The feature test makes use of a small log file - [spec/fixtures/small.log](spec/fixtures/small.log) producing output consistent with [spec/fixtures/small_summary.txt](spec/fixtures/small_summary.txt).

 ## Assumptions and architecture

 The key decision point in picking a suitable architecture is whether the application should be able to cope with arbitrarily large logfiles.
 The simplest solution would rely on reading the entire logfile into memory using e.g. `File.readlines`, then transforming the data afterwards and producing output.
-I decided to build for a solution that reduces memory usage by processing the log during load using `File#each`.
+I decided to build for a slightly more scalable solution that reduces memory usage by processing the log during load using `File#each`.

-I can see three levels of efficiency, and am targeting the second:

-1. Log files of e.g. a few million visits are fine for loading the full file directly, and processing in-memory.
-Populating an array with even a hundred million elements is manageable and takes less than half a minute on most modern desktop computers
-1. For larger files, there should be some benefit to loading the data into memory one line at a time, and storing in a processed form.
-To measure unique visits, we would still have to store individual IPs visiting each path.
-This could become taxing for large enough logfiles
-1. Very large log files could not be loaded into memory all in one go.
+This architecture does come with limitations.
+Very large log files cannot be loaded into memory all in one go.
 Instead we'd need to look at processing logfiles into intermediate files where visits were grouped by path and IP, then into files containing per-path totals.
-If we were looking at logfiles of that size, though, a Ruby script might not be the best solution in general, and displaying a list of paths in the console would be pointless
+If we were looking at logfiles of that size, though, a Ruby script might not be the best solution in general, and displaying a list of paths in the console would be pointless.

-An outline list of classes might be:
+The software structure is:

+* `parse_log.rb` - the command-line script, accepts filename, opens file, instantiates objects and outputs parsed data
-* Parser - the external interface; accepts input and returns output
+* `lib/parser.rb` - Parser module accepts input and returns output.
+This was extracted from parse_log to keep the code clean and make testing easier
-* PathList - store and manipulate the set of paths
+* `lib/path_list.rb` - PathList class stores and summarises the paths and visits by individual IP addresses
-* Report - inserts list totals into a template for output to the console
+* `lib/report.rb` - Report class inserts list summaries into a template for output to the console

-Creating individual PathItem objects for each path in the PathList object would result in better-formed OO code, but the weight of creating a new class instance for every path in a log file would likely reduce the code's efficiency.
+Creating individual PathItem objects for each path in the PathList object would result in better-formed OO code as IP address storage for each path arguably violates SRP, but I suspect the weight of creating a new class instance for every path in a log file would reduce the code's efficiency.

 ## Development tasks

 - [x] Install Ruby, RSpec, initial test setup confirming a script exists and executes correctly without arguments
 - [x] Add code coverage checks
 - [x] Add a basic logfile, expected output, and feature test to drive feature development
-- [ ] Accept a filename input, and throw an error if the filename or the file don't exist
+- [x] Accept a filename input, and throw an error if the filename or the file don't exist
-- [ ] Parse file lines into a PathList object, with many visits to each unique path
+- [x] Parse file lines into a PathList object, with many visits to each unique path
 - [x] Summarise the PathList data as total and total unique visits per path
 - [x] Output summary data as a Report in the correct format
-- [ ] tbc
+- [x] Working solution accepting a filename and outputting page views and unique page views

 ## 'Extra credit' tasks